Development Questionnaire or “How to Build and Develop a Web Site”

 13. What do you like and dislike about your competitors websites?

-16. Have you thought of a slogan or catch phrase for your business?
+16. Have you thought of or developed a slogan/catch phrase for your business?

 18. A well laid out site has no more than 6 to 8 topic links to interior pages on the main page.
 The following are typical pages and included information.
 Cross off anything you feel does not fit your vision of your site.